madhephaestus/Esp32WifiManager/README.md

 | upstream Bytes |4 | 0 |
 | Contents upstream |1936 | ---|

 An order is placed with the robot.
 The first 3 values are the pickup location, followed by the x and Z values in MM of the shelf where the pallet is located.
-THe second 3 values are the drop off location, followed by the X and Z values in MM of the shelf where the pallet is to be deposited.
+The second 3 values are the drop off location, followed by the X and Z values in MM of the shelf where the pallet is to be deposited.

 ### Get Location
 | |ID | float |float |float |float |float |float |float |float |float |